vain/asciiworld/README-tools.md

     asciiworld-ip-geo 91.198.174.192

-It prints latitude and longitude on STDOU.
+It prints latitude and longitude on STDOUT.

 Dependencies: